mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 On the other end of the spectrum is the desire to bring open-ended practices into the school setting.
 We see that a similar pattern in different communities -- ABOVE IN MAKING - SCRATCH IN SCHOOLS While the focus of my study will be on family learning, due to the need for strategies to bring game making into schools settings, which I will address this issue.
 Kafai's study detailing an emergent peer pedagogy, accepts some of the limits of the school setting but identifies peer practices that show great promise.

+## Synthesis of barriers...?

+This section pulls together some of the barriers form previous sections on context to clarify some of the challenges before describing pedagogies that may address them.

+It takes a good faith approach, and puts to one side some of the

 ## Pedagogies for project-based game making via coding